 Young children and teens often have a difficult time understanding what is happening to a loved one who has been diagnosed with ALS, and there are very few resources available to help them.
-A program for children and youth would address their unique needs and help them cope with a parent’s or grandparent’s diagnosis of ALS.
+We’ve created programs for children and youth to address their unique needs and help them cope with a parent’s, grandparent’s, or other family member’s diagnosis of ALS.

-Coming Soon: Virtual Youth & Children Support Groups
+NEW Virtual Youth & Children Support Groups

 Please contact Tonya if you have any questions or need more information.